lm3nitro/Projects/Firewall/pfSense/pfSense Install.md

 ## Summary:

-In summary, installing pfSense in a lab helps improve networking and security skills, providing hands-on experience with enterprise-level firewall and router functions, network monitoring, and advanced security measures.
-It’s a cost-effective and powerful learning tool that prepares you for both real-world network management and professional certifications.
-I was able to successfully install and configure pfSense for my lab enviornment.
+In summary, installing pfSense helps improve networking and security skills.
+I was able to gain hands-on experience with the pfSense firewall.
+One of the great things about pfSense is how cost-effective and powerful it is.
 Now that I have it up and running, I will be able to test some of its features and functionality.
-I also have othe firewalls (Palo Alto and Fortinet), and adding the pfsense wikl also server as comparison.
+I also have othe firewalls (Palo Alto and Fortinet), and adding the pfsense will also serve as comparison.

 By having a firewall like pfSense, I will be able to: